 This is the SERP that qualified eyes are searching – where your brand needs to be.

 This is one of the more niche B2B directories.
-In terms of demand generation this listing isn’t going to exactly blow up your site’s visibility.
-But if you are working in the B2B SaaS space, this is a great listing to start driving you leads.
+In terms of demand generation, this listing isn’t going to blow up your site’s visibility exactly.
+But if you are working in the B2B SaaS space, this is a great listing to start driving your leads.